'It was a dream' The story of Paulinho - Arsenal's forgotten Brazilian | Goal.com

 He did appear during pre-season in 2002 and even scored in a 6-1 win at Stevenage.
 It wasn’t enough, however, with competition for places at Arsenal fierce during a period when the Gunners dominated English football.

-“That group was so special,” he said.
+“That group was so special,” he points out.
 “It was just so hard to break though.
-There were so many talented players in the youth system at the time who never made it, we all had to go somewhere else because the standard was so high.
+There were so many talented players in the youth system at the time who never made it.
+We all had to go somewhere else because the standard was so high.

 “We had Steven Sidwell, David Bentley, Graham Barrett, Juan, Jermaine Pennant.
 There was a lot of good young players there, but you had to be really, really special to make it to that team.”